+Ceilings Visually inspected from floor level.
+The ceilings are of plaster and plasterboard.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Thought to be of solid construction and having a plasterboard finish.
+Access to lower wall areas was severely limited due to furniture and personal effects.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring appears to be of suspended timber with fitted floor coverings throughout.
+Solid construction and having floor coverings throughout.
+There is no sub-floor area.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Doors, skirtings etc are of timber construction.
-The kitchen is fitted with a range of floor and wall mounted storage units.
+Timber finishes and facings and fitted kitchen units along with the usual cupboard accommodation as is normally found in a property of this age and type.
+Stored goods limited my inspection.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Visually inspected.
-Internal decorative finishes are mostly wallpaper and paint.
-Cellars Not applicable.
+There is a fireplace in the sitting room/dining room.
+The flue could not be inspected.
+Internal decorations Visually inspected. - - Walls and ceilings have mainly either a paper or paint finish.

+Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the fuse board located in the entrance hall.
+Mains supply is connected and there are 13 amp power points.
+The consumer board could not be located.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter located in the entrance hall.
+Mains gas supply is connected.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Sanitary arrangements comprise a three piece bathroom suite.
-No inspection beneath the bath.
+Mains water is connected and visible pipework is in copper and PVC.
+In the bathroom, there is a bath, a wash hand basin and a WC installed and in the shower room, there is a shower tray, a wash hand basin and a WC fitted.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Gas fired central heating with combi boiler located in the kitchen.
+A gas fired central heating system is installed.
+A condensing boiler is connected to radiators and this also supplies hot water.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Mains.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
-Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
-Carbon monoxide detectors are also required where appropriate.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
+Mains sewer.

+Fire, smoke and burglar alarms